 The healthcare industry has become perhaps the most regulated in the United States.
 As providers and other players respond to this regulatory environment, the health law field has become a dynamic and complex area of law.
-And it is one evidencing a marked growth in legal employment.
+And it is one evidencing a significantly marked growth in legal employment.

 Health Law can be divided into five subfields: (i) finance and regulation, (ii) public health, (iii) biotechnology, (iv) bioethics, and (v) patient care.
-In contrast to Health Law I which focuses on liability and patient care issues, Health Law II addresses the regulation, structure, and financing of the U.S. healthcare system.
+Health Law I focuses on liability and patient care issues, on the law concerning the relationship between physicians and hospitals, on the one hand, and patients, on the other hand.
+In contrast, Health Law II addresses the regulation, structure, and financing of the U.S. healthcare system.
+It focuses on the law concerning the relationship between physicians and hospitals, on the one hand, and the federal government, state government, and managed care organizations, on the other hand.

-Regulation and structure issues include: (i) how health care institutions are legally organized as business associations; (ii) the charitable tax exemption doctrine; (iii) professional relationships, including medical staff structure and disputes; (iv) fraud and abuse, including the False Claims Act, the Anti-kickback statute, and Stark regulations; (v) health care transactions, and (vi) antitrust.
+Regulation and structure issues include: (i) how health care institutions are legally organized as business associations; (ii) the charitable tax exemption doctrine; (iii) professional relationships, including medical staff structure and disputes; (iv) fraud and abuse, including the False Claims Act, the Anti-kickback statute, and Stark regulations; (v) health care transactions, and (vi) the Sherman and Clayton antitrust acts.